In popular culture, movies and TV shows often depict prisoners as being incredibly muscular and fit.

 - Using a towel or bedsheet for resistance training exercises, such as rows or curls

-- Performing isometric exercises, which involve holding a position for an extended period to create tension in the muscles (e.g., wall sits, planks)
+- Isometric exercises involve holding a position for an extended period to create tension in the muscles.
+For example, you can do wall sits and planks.

 The Impossibility of Distraction